magicalpanda/MagicalRecord/Docs/DefaultManagedObjectContext.md

 NSManagedObjectContext *myNewContext = [NSManagedObjectContext MR_newContext];
 ```

 This will create a new managed object context which has the same object model and persistent store as the default context, but is safe for use on another thread.
+It automatically sets the default context as it's parent context.

 If you'd like to make your `myNewContext` instance the default for all fetch requests, use the following class method: